toniodo/jbu_python_cuda/README.md

 ## Installation

-You can install this package in an environnement using pip by typing the following command in the folde rof the package:
+You can install this package in an environnement using pip by typing the following command in the folder of the package:

 ```bash
 pip install --use-pep517 --no-build-isolation .